accolt/Pet-Projects-in-Data-Analysis/project_1/README.md

+# 01. Music of the big cities

+## Data analysis of the Yandex.Music service

-# This project compiles of the following tasks:
+### This project compiles of the following tasks:

 - Make a comparrison of musical preferences of Yandex.Music users who live in Moscow and Saint-Petersburg.
 - Compare listenings on Mondays, Wednesdays and Fridays in the cities.
 - Compare genres that are listened on Monday mornings and Friday evenings in Saint-Petersburg and Moscow.

+### Technologies:
-The project was done by the means of Python and Pandas library
+Python and Pandas library